-On average, listings lease in the $40's per square foot per year.
-The Williamsburg submarket is seeing a decrease in rates.
-In the last 3 months, the median rate fell $1 per sqft per year.
-That's a 3% decline in rent.
+The typical asking rate per listing is in the $40's per square foot per year.
+The Williamsburg region is seeing a decrease in rates.
+In the last 3 months, the median rate decreased $7 per sqft per year.
+That's a 12% decrease in rent.

-Compared to the rest of the New York City market, the Williamsburg submarket has smaller rates, so you should have no trouble finding a great deal in this undervalued region.
+Compared to the rest of the New York City market, the Williamsburg submarket has smaller rates, so you should have no trouble finding a great deal in this depreciated region.

-In the last 90 days, 102 listings have come on the market, so you'll want to check back regularly for new listings.
-About 1% of the available space in the Williamsburg are subleases, so you will probably need to consider the implications of signing a direct lease with the building.
-There aren't many listings below 2,000 square feet posted, so finding a space for a small business might be tough.
+In the last 90 days, 109 listings have come on the market, so you'll want to check back regularly for new listings.
+About 1% of the listings in the Williamsburg are subleases, so you will probably have to consider a longer term lease.
+There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.

 The standard measurement for office space in this area is around 1,300 sqft.
-Most buildings in this market are around 3 floors.
+Most properties in this region are approximately 3 stories.
 Most buildings in this market were built in 1931 and are Class A.

 Not much of the real estate is used for commercial space, so it might be hard to find office space.
-Professional services is the dominant industry in this area.
-Commute by car is the most popular way to get to work amongst Williamsburg folk.
+Professional services is the dominant industry in this market.
+Commute by car is the most popular way to get to work amongst Williamsburg residents.
 Commuting under 5 minutes a day is the norm for those who opt to reside in this part of town.